Buildings at Minnesota State Mankato

 Alumni Foundation Building

 The Minnesota State University, Mankato Foundation funded construction of the Alumni Foundation building.
-The State of Minnesota later leased space within the building to house programs like KMSU-FM, Alumni Affairs, Development, and Extended Education.
+The State of Minnesota later leased space within the building to house programs like KMSU-FM, Alumni Affairs and University Advancement.

 - Year Completed: 1989